zhengxiaoxue/embl-assessment/README.md

 ```

 # How to call the REST API
-## Get the autherization token, the server only allow one user with username "admin" and password "admin" for demo purpose, in real scenario, there should be a sign up step
+## Get the autherization token

+the server only allow one user with username "admin" and password "admin" for demo purpose, in real scenario, there should be a sign up step.
  ```
   curl -H "Content-Type: application/json" -X POST -d '{"username": "admin", "password":"admin"}' "http://localhost:8080/v1/api/auth"
 ```